What is a UGC Creator? Steps To Become One + Examples

 Content creators v/s UGC creators

-Often, these creators are confused with influencers who post on their social channels regarding certain products.
-However, the main difference here is where this content is posted.
+Often, these creators are confused with influencers who post on their social channels about certain products.
+However, the main difference here is where this influencer-generated content is posted.

 Micro-influencers are getting paid to promote products to their target audience/ their community, influencing their purchasing decisions to buy that product.
 Additionally, brands are paying these influencers for their products to reach a broader audience (the one the influencer has).

 UGC creators could create similar content even for that same brand, but the content will be posted on the brand’s channels.
-In this case, brands are not looking into raising awareness and higher reach of their products/services; instead – they are in it for the authentic feel of the content.
+In this case, brands are not looking into raising awareness and achieving a higher reach for their products/services; instead, they are looking for an authentic feel for the content.

 As we’ve already mentioned – user-generated content increases conversions, and here are some UGC stats that confirm this:

-• And finally, marketers don’t need to have a big marketing budget for UGC creation.
+• Marketers don’t need to have a big marketing budget for UGC creation.

 As you can tell, brands love user-generated content because it hugely impacts their marketing strategy – but why is that?